petery0729/Tennis-Track/README.md

 ## Getting Started

-Note: It's recommended to try out the App through iOS App Store for a quick, easy test.
+Note: It's recommended to try out the app on the iOS App Store for a quick, easy test.

 1. Clone or download this repository.
 2. Open `Tennis Counter.xcodeproj` in Xcode.